hauke96/simple-task-manager/doc/authentication/README.md

 We can build a custom solution where the server does not has any state to store.
 All the information is securely stored on the client (specifically the local storage of the browser).

-## Why not using the OSM token?
+## Why not using the OSM access-token?

 1. I don't want to depend on the OSM servers.
-2. I don't have to secure the OSM tokens in order to prevent unwanted requests by somebody who got the token.
+2. I don't have to secure the OSM tokens in order to prevent unwanted requests by somebody else who got the token.
-3. I can decide what to put into the token (user name, uid, dates, maybe further stuff in the future)
+3. I can decide what to put into the custom token (user name, uid, dates, maybe further stuff in the future)
 4. Even when using the OSM token, I would have to define some sort of expiration date so I would also need a wrapper around the OSM token to store this information
 5. I don't have any possibility to invalidate such token per se (without adding additional secrets or whatnot)

-## Encryption key

-When the server starts, it initializes the authentication service (`auth.go:Init()`) and chooses an encryption key at random.
-This key consists of 256 random bytes (so 2048 bits) and is later used when creating the secret of a token.

 ### Why does the server generate the key?

-One could either specify a key by environment variables/CLI arguments or specify it by using a config file/key store on disk.
-Generating a new key every time the server starts has the "effect" (I don't want to call it "disadvantage") to invalidate all currently existing tokens.
-This is not too bad and we don't have to struggle with hiding the key by file permissions, key stores, password databases (keePass or what ever), etc.
+The alternative would be a static key from a config or (maybe static) key from an environment variable.
+That would a) make things more complex and b) less secure.

 ## Token structure